lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 Datasets with this change:
-falusi97 - date on figure is transfer date, but it seems they followed all buds for 120 d so changed to that.
+falusi97 - date on figure is transfer date, but it seems they followed all buds for 120 d so changed to that. pop2000- There is no time measurement reported in the figure.
+What we originally reported as daystobudburst is actually days of chilling, and the response is actually percent twigs with burst bud.
 <><><><><><>